We independently select and share the products we love—and may receive a commission if you choose to buy.

-No matter what you choose, having backup while driving the kids around in the heat is a cool invention.
+No matter which you choose, having a backup system while driving the kids around in the heat is a smart idea.
 And these innovative apps and products are likely just the beginning of a wave of designs dedicated to helping parents remember who is in the backseat.

 According to Arizona State University associate professor of psychology Gene Brewer, "memory failures are remarkably powerful, and they happen to everyone."
 He continues, "there is no difference between gender, class, personality, race or other traits.
 Functionally, there isn't much of a difference between forgetting your keys and forgetting your child in the car."

-Parents shouldn't feel guilty about being human, but if there are apps and products that can help reduce the risk, they're worth checking out.
+Forgetfulness happens to everyone, but as there are apps and products that can help reduce the risk, it's worth checking out.

 A version of this post was originally published July 6, 2018.
 It has been updated.